 - Author Avatar: Michael is "sort of" this to David Zucker.
 After 9/11, Zucker began rethinking his leftist political beliefs and ultimately became a conservative.
 In the movie, Michael taking time to contemplate 9/11 serves as the turning point that switches his political beliefs too.
 It's arguable that the character's main purpose isn't to mock Moore (although that is clearly high up on the agenda), but for Zucker to laugh at himself for how he used to be.

 - Berserk Button: Michael, who generally hates guns, fires some buckshot into an approaching wave of zombie lawyers after he thinks he overhears one of them calling him "fat".
 Technically, he shot the zombie for saying he was "just" a documentary film maker.

 - Black Comedy:

-- Butt Monkey: Michael and Mohammed.
-Michael Malone can also be included, because he is slapped a number of times, and even stomped on one or two times.
+- Butt-Monkey: Michael Malone and Mohammed.
+Michael is included because he is slapped a number of times, and even stampeded twice.

-- Children Are Innocent: Very much subverted with Tiny Tim, of all people.
+- Very much subverted with Tiny Tim, of all people.